EliyaRabia/AndroidFacebook/README.md

+this is part 2 of the project, for part 3 change the branch to Part3ConnectServer, or click here: https://github.com/EliyaRabia/AndroidFacebook/tree/Part3ConnectServer
 # Welcome to our facebook android app project BIU Advanced Programming Course

 to get started with the project, clone the repository.